All SEO should start with an SEO Audit. You need to arm yourself with information, after all, big data sets you free!

 Does the content contain contextual links to authority domain information where suitable?

-Is primary keyword density on the page around 2%?
+Is primary keyword density around 2%?

 Is related keyword density much lower by comparison 0.2 – 0.5%?